Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Introduction

 \section{Introduction}

-Accurately modeling plant growth has wide-reaching implications in plant phenotyping, agriculture, and biological research, where understanding the temporal development of plant structures is essential for analyzing morphology, function, and environmental response~\cite{dhondt2013cell, pound2017deep, rincon2022four, owens2016modeling, ijiri2014flower}.
-Unlike many dynamic scenes, plant growth is inherently non-rigid and characterized by continuous changes in topology, e.g., as new leaves and branches gradually emerge over time~\cite{coen2023mechanics, sinnott1960plant, li2013analyzing, geng2025birth}.
-In this work, we address the problem of reconstructing time-varying 3D representations of plant growth from multi-view time-lapse imagery, with a particular focus on accurately capturing geometric development over time.
+Accurately modeling plant growth has wide-reaching implications for plant phenotyping, agriculture, and biological research, where understanding the temporal development of plant structures is essential for analyzing morphology, function, and environmental response~\cite{dhondt2013cell, pound2017deep, rincon2022four, owens2016modeling, ijiri2014flower}.
+Unlike most dynamic scenes, plant growth is inherently non-rigid and involves continuous structural change: new leaves and branches emerge gradually, altering both geometry and topology over time~\cite{coen2023mechanics, sinnott1960plant, li2013analyzing, geng2025birth, wang2025autoregressive}.
+We address the problem of reconstructing time-varying 3D representations of plant growth from multi-view time-lapse imagery, with a particular focus on capturing temporally coherent geometry throughout development.